DreamArtist++: Controllable One-Shot Text-to-Image Generation via Positive-Negative Adapter

 \section{Introduction}

-\emph{``Imagination will take you everywhere."}--\emph{Albert Einstein.}
+\rightline{\emph{``Imagination will take you everywhere."}} \rightline{\emph{---Albert Einstein.}}

-With productive imaginations and fantastic inspirations, everyone can be an artist to create and to be creative, which is the goal of the recently rising visual content generation research~\cite{LDM, ImgGen, Dalle2}.
+With productive imaginations and fantastic inspirations, everyone can be an artist, creating and being creative, which is the goal of the recently rising visual content generation research~\cite{LDM, ImgGen, Dalle2}.
 Thanks to the exponential evolution of generative models~\cite{sty3, DDIM, Glow, BigGAN, Palette, DiffGans, UNet, ScoreDiff}, we have witnessed the rapid progress of GAN and diffusion models on Text-to-Image synthesis~\cite{GLIDE, RiFeGAN, ZeroShotGen, ctrlGAN, MirrorGAN, DFGAN, TIGAN, VQGAN-CLIP, PPGAN}.
-More inspiring, only given texts with classifier~\cite{guid_cls} or classifier-free~\cite{guid_cls_free} guidance, large-scale text-to-image models~\cite{Dalle2, CogView, ImgGen, Parti, ERNIE}, \eg,LDM~\cite{LDM}, make it possible to synthesize high-resolution images with rich details and various characteristics, meeting our diverse \emph{personalized} requirements.
-Despite yielding impressive images, those models would need many words to depict a desirable complex image.
-Particularly, they would be also overwhelmed by words of new concepts, styles, or object entities for image generation.
+Even more inspiring, given only texts with classifier~\cite{guid_cls} or classifier-free~\cite{guid_cls_free} guidance, large-scale text-to-image models~\cite{Dalle2, CogView, ImgGen, Parti, ERNIE}, such as LDM~\cite{LDM}, enable the synthesis of high-resolution images with rich details and various characteristics, fulfilling our diverse \emph{personalized} requirements.
+Despite yielding impressive images, these models require numerous words to depict a desirable complex image.
+Furthermore, they may struggle with words describing new concepts, styles, or object entities for image generation.

-\textbf{Related work.} To alleviate this problem, very few attempts have been made.
-Two exemplars are Textual Inversion (TI)~\cite{TI} and DreamBooth~\cite{DreamBooth}.
-They teach a pre-trained large-scale text-to-image model a new concept from 3-5 images and phrase it with a new pseudo-word.
-Then this new word can be quoted in the text-to-image generation process.
-Specifically, DreamBooth~\cite{DreamBooth} employs the \emph{fine-tuning} strategy on a pre-trained model and learns to bind a unique class-specific pseudo-word with that new concept.
-TI~\cite{TI} learns an embedding as pseudo-word $S_*$ to represent concepts in input images by \emph{prompt-tuning}.